StackExchange/blackbox/README.md

 Automated processes often need access to all the decrypted files.
 This is easy too.
 For example, suppose Git is being used for Puppet files.
 The master needs access to the decrypted version of all the files.
 Simply set up a GPG key for the Puppet master (or the role account that pushes new files to the Puppet master) and have that user run `blackbox_postdeploy` after any files are updated.

-Getting started is looks like this.
+Getting started it looks like this.
 First, if you don't have a GPG key, set it up using instructions such as:
 [Set up GPG key](https://help.github.com/articles/generating-a-new-gpg-key/).